Louisiana Music Hall of Fame

 The Louisiana Music Hall of Fame (LMHOF) is a non-profit hall of fame based in Baton Rouge, the capital of the U.S. state of Louisiana, that seeks to honor and preserve the state's music culture and heritage and to promote education about the state's unique role in contributing to American indigenous and popular music in the 20th century.
-The motto of the LMHOF is "honoring and preserving Louisiana's greatest renewable natural resource".
-Its primary outreach currently consists of a growing online "multimedia virtual museum".
-The organization actively develops partnerships and programs for collections, exhibitions, education aids and programs and performances.
-The LMHOF also seeks to stimulate economic growth by promoting the rejuvenation of the state's music industry.